Our Symptom checker provides clinical advice on what to do next based on your symptoms.

-Vertigo is a sensation of movement or spinning, tilting or swaying when your body is not actually moving.
-Treatment depends on what's causing it.
+Vertigo is a feeling of movement, spinning, tilting or swaying when your body is not actually moving.
+Learn about the main causes and treatments.

-An acoustic neuroma is a benign (non-cancerous) tumour grows in the eighth auditory or vestibulocochlear nerve.
-It can affect hearing and balance.
+An acoustic neuroma is a benign tumour that grows in the acoustic or eighth cranial nerve.
+Learn how it affects hearing, balance and other functions.

 The ears have 2 roles – hearing and balance.
 Find out about the structures in the ears, how they work, problems that can affect the ears and how to care for your ears.

 Cochlear implants are electronic devices that stimulate the hearing nerve to provide sounds directly to the brain.
 They are are designed to recognise signals as sound, which in turn help understand speech.